Netflix-Skunkworks/flagpole/README.md

     registry.build_out(result, flags, result, **conn)
     return result
 ```

+Note: You can build any arbitrary combination of flags such as: `flags=FLAGS.RULES | FLAGS.LISTENERS`

 Note that `build_out` does not have a return value.
 It mutates the `result` dictionary passed in.